evmos/evmos/docs/users/wallets/ledger.md

 After signing the message, that signature needs to be added to the cosmos transaction and broadcasted to the network.

-This step should be done automatically by the same service that generated the message, in this case, [evmos.me](http://evmos.me) will broadcast the transaction for you.
+This step should be done automatically by the same service that generated the message, in this case, [evoblock.me](http://evoblock.me) will broadcast the transaction for you.

 ![txsent.png](./../../img/txsent.png)

 ### Common errors

 - Make sure that the Ethereum Ledger app is installed.
-The Cosmos Ledger app is not supported on the Evmos chain at the moment (see [FAQ](#faq)).
+The Cosmos Ledger app is not supported on the Evoblock chain at the moment (see [FAQ](#faq)).
 - Make sure you have created at least one Ethereum address on the Ledger Ethereum app.
 - Make sure the Ledger device is unlocked and with the Ledger Ethereum app opened before starting the importing process.

 ### Known issues

 - The denomination displayed as `ETH` when importing the wallet because we are using the Ethereum app.
-- If you have Metamask correctly configured, the balance on the extension will be displayed as `EVMOS`, but on the Ledger device it will be displayed as `ETH`.
+- If you have Metamask correctly configured, the balance on the extension will be displayed as `EVO`, but on the Ledger device it will be displayed as `ETH`.

 ::: warning
 **IMPORTANT:** Make sure you are on the correct network before signing any transaction!